 In 2008, JAE Executive Director, Stephanie Scherpf, relocated to Boston where she began to take Jean Appolon’s Afro-Haitian and Modern dance classes.
 With a professional career in “arts for social change” programs, Ms. Scherpf saw the concept of “arts for social change” brought to life in a powerful and transformative way through Mr. Appolon’s classes.

 Mr. Appolon’s dream has always been to develop a free performing arts school in Haiti.
 Ms. Scherpf has long been passionate about establishing an arts center in the developing world.
-Their compatibility and common aspirations led them to start working together.
+Their compatibility and common aspirations led them to co-found JAE together.